PiyaphatC/sediment_model/README.md

-# LSTM_Temperature Modeling
+# Sediment Modeling with LSTM
-Using LSTM for stream temperature modeling. main code is StreamTemp_integ.py. copy forcing pandas files in scratch/SNTemp/Forcing/Forcing_new copy attribute pandas files in scratch/SNTemp/Forcing/attr_new
+Using LSTM for sediment modeling. main code is sediment.py
+#For Local-CONUS model, please select Local branch
+#Example files are the following
+Forcing Data:
+Attrbutes Data:
+DNP (Date and Period):
+#For Whole-CONUS model, please select Local branch
+#Example files are the following
+Forcing Data:
+Attrbutes Data:
+DNP (Date and Period):

 # packages in environment :